 Finding Uno

-But I saw the dog again the next morning in a worse state.
-Considering its state, I decided to call a vet to put it down and called Dr. Pinto who stays at Candolim.
-It is a 45 minute journey to Divar and he asked me to call PAWS - Panjim Animal Welfare Society.
-At the same time, my friend RussellCardoso from Divar came around and made calls to PAWS too.
+But I saw the dog again the following morning in a worse condition.
+Considering it's state, I decided to call a vet to put it down and called Dr. Pinto who lives in Candolim.
+It is a 45 minute journey to Divar and he suggested we give it another chance and asked me to call PAWS - Panjim Animal Welfare Society.
+At the same time, my friend Russell Cardoso from Divar came around and made calls to PAWS too.
 An hour later they came and caught the dog and took it to their rescue centre in Panjim.

 Meanwhile, he was recovering, very slowly but steadily.
 Two months later, PAWS called me to say that the dog is now healed, it was time to take a decision whether to leave him back where he was found.
 With one eye lost, he may not do well in the streets since he will not be able to judge the danger from moving vehicles.
 So, we decided to take him home.
 Only problem was the 7 dogs already at home!
 As an old dog, perhaps eight years old, will he be able to be part of the pack and will my dogs attack him.
 We decided to take the chance.
-It would definitely be better than him being on the streets.
+It would definitely be better than dropping him back on the streets.

 Uno is all healed up now.
 I tied some ghungroos on him just for this photo!